michaelschaefer/swidi/README.md

-# switchingdiffusion
+# SwiDi

+SwiDi is a Python framework for numerical simulations of stochastic differential equations with Markovian switching.

-Please be advised that the state of this code is at most beta so the interfaces may change fundamentally!
+Please be advised that this software is still under heavy development so that interfaces may change at any time.